Solid Waste Management

 How to Handle Household COVID-19 Waste

 The Centers for Disease Control and Prevention (CDC) has determined that medical waste generated within households from COVID-19 patients can be managed in accordance with routine procedures for household generated medical waste and associated waste.
 Generally, this waste, if generated by a household, should be placed in a segregated lined container and disposed of with normal municipal solid waste.
-All other regulated medical waste generated from health care agencies are subject to normal State medical waste regulations
+All regulated medical waste, including COVID-19 medical waste, generated from health care agencies are subject to Tennessee medical waste regulations.

 The mission of the Division of Solid Waste Management (DSWM) is to protect, improve, and promote health and environmental quality through the responsive, effective oversight of waste management activities and the beneficial use of recovered materials.

 Solid waste may be defined as any useless, unused, unwanted, or discarded materials.
 Hazardous waste, problem waste, toxic substances, and recyclables may be distinguished from other solid waste.
 DSWM has established focused programs to address each of these.

 If you are looking for the former Tenneesse Environmental Show of the South, please visit The Tennessee Environmental Network Show of the South for more information.

 If it is hard for you to read, speak, or understand English, please see our Language Assistance webpage for more information about our free language assistance services.

 This Page Last Updated: May 29, 2020 at 1:29 PM